 is a place that you have to visit absolutely, with a selection of monoportions and mignon that will make you dream.

-If you have a car an alternative is the pastry shop Fiori in San Vito di Cadore, a village about 15 kilometers from Cortina.
+If you have a car, an alternative is the pastry shop Fiori in San Vito di Cadore, a village about 15 kilometers from Cortina.
 Fiori pastry shop is one of the best reviewed bakeries in the area.
 Personally, I stop by at least a couple of times a year to eat the hot krapfen with nutella which, I assure you, alone is worth the trip (even in the rain).

 If a slice of cake warms the heart, imagine what a good glass of mulled wine can do.
 When the weather doesn't help, a glass of wine in company could also be a good pastime.
 Don't forget that you're on vacation, if you want, you can break some rules...
 Whether you are at the restaurant, at home or at the bar, I suggest you look out the window and, while you are thinking about the programs ruined by bad weather, instead of getting caught up in the melancholy, take advantage of the opportunity to have some fun.
 It's not a secret: mountain people sometimes indulge in the pleasures of alcohol, so you will find in Cortina enough bars to satisfy your desire to be distracted.
-And if the weather forecast says that also tomorrow will be rainy, then you are allowed to have as many drinks as you want (have fun responsibly).(1) The Aperol spritz, italian aperitiv.
+And if the weather forecast says that tomorrow will also be rainy, then you are allowed to have as many drinks as you want (have fun responsibly).(1) The Aperol spritz, italian aperitiv.
 (2) Gin Tonic, mountain cocktail.
-(3) Red wine, strictly from Veneto region.
+(3) Red wine, strictly from the Veneto region.

 As you may have guessed, we consider bad weather a good opportunity to devote ourselves to the care of the spirit (the care of the body will be considered at the end of the vacations, or when the sun shines).
 A nice meal at the restaurant is a good option to spend some pleasant hours despite the rain.
 The restaurants in Cortina are many, and the quality bar is really high, it's hard to choose wrong.
 Whether it is a pizza, a traditional dish or the cuisine of a great Michelin-starred chef.
 If you want to know all we have to say about eating in Cortina, here you can read our article.(1) A second course at Pianozes Restaurant.
 (2) An appetizer from Baita Fraina.
 (3) A second dish of Piè Tofana.